Imperial and Royal Naval Academy: History

 "We have here a training ship for cabin-boys.
 To begin with, the aristocracy, the officers, and the civil servants supplied us with the largest contingent of good-for-nothing boys, believing that if nothing else worked, the boys' ship would help.
 It didn't help.
 They were all chased away, and nowadays, no such sprouts are even accepted."

-Daublebsky pressed for major reforms, and from 1871 boys applying to become cadets needed to have completed the lower secondary school and then needed to pass an entrance examination.
+Daublebsky pressed for major reforms, and from 1871 before applying to become cadets boys needed to complete the lower secondary school years and then to pass an entrance examination.
 The curriculum of the academy was expanded to include 31 subjects, including German, Italian, French or English, oceanography, meteorology, naval architecture and engineering, naval tactics and manoeuvring, maritime law, signalling, and rigging.

 The academy was designed to teach 180 pupils, who were called Seeaspiranten when first admitted, but in its later years it took in more than that number.
 Supply officers were trained on a hulk at Pola called Bellona.
 There was another training hulk at Pola for the aspirants, called Feuerspeyer, which was also used by the Artillery School at Pola.
 The aspirants became midshipmen (Kadetten) and completed their academic studies on another training ship at Pola, Custozza.
 At the end of each term, there was a cruise on a training ship, and for practical naval experience the midshipmen joined ships of the fleet.
 Successful pupils left the academy with the rank of Fähnrich, but still had to complete further special training, such as in mining, artillery, or torpedoes.